VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-URLs in Mollie are commonly represented as objects with an href and type field.
+URL in Mollie are commonly represented as objects with an href and type field.

 #### type UsedGiftCard